TalhaAhmad-Codes/PizzaX/README.md

 ## 📖 Overview

-**Pizza X** is an ambitious project with a full stack approach to build a software for restaurant management.
+**Pizza X** is an ambitious project with a full stack approach to build a software for restaurant management following **Pragmatic Clean Architecture**.

 The project combines **ERP (Enterprise Resource Planning), POS (Point of Sale) and CRM (Customer Relationship Management)** systems which are integrated into a **scalable solution for small-medium pizza restaurants**.